-If you want to go from Amman or the Dead Sea to the south of Jordan, you can choose from three different routes.
-One of the options runs through the middle of the country.
-This is the longest route, but also definitely the most beautiful.
+If you want to travel from Amman or the Dead Sea to the south of Jordan, you have the choice of three different routes.
+One of the options runs right through the country.
+This is the longest route, but also absolutely the most beautiful.
 This route is also called the King’s Highway.
-With stops like Madaba, the Grand Canyon of Jordan, the Wadi Mujib dam and Al-Karak Castle, this route is well worth the extra travel time.
-The terminus of the King’s Highway is Wadi Musa.
+With stops like Madaba, the Grand Canyon of Jordan, the Wadi Mujib dam, and Al-Karak Castle, this route is definitely worth the extra travel time.
+The endpoint of the King’s Highway is Wadi Musa.
 This is the village where the entrance to the absolute highlight of Jordan is located; Petra.
-Below you can read all about the best stops along the King’s Highway.
+Below you can read all about the most fun stops along the King’s Highway.

 The route from North to South Jordan